Book an assessment with Zoomers now!

 Use our online booking tool to find a time that works for you!

-As a physiotherapist for more than 15 years, I’ve treated a lot of clients with back pain.
-I can’t count the number of times I’ve heard a story that started with, “It was nothing big, I just bent down to pick up …”
+As a Halifax physiotherapist over the last 15+ years, I’ve treated a lot of clients with back pain.
+I can’t count the number of times I’ve heard a story that started with, “It was nothing big, I just bent down to pick up….” throughout my career as a Halifax physiotherapist.
+Usually, the object was seemingly insignificant like a pen; for me, it was the last sock at the bottom of the hamper.
+I reached down to grab it and toss it in the washing machine.

-Many of my clients have told me over the years they “hear my voice” in their head as they’re doing something.
-I was having big talks with myself during those initial few days!
+Fortunately, using my knowledge as a physiotherapist to analyze my symptoms, I quickly understood that I had not likely experienced a major injury.
+I was able to lean on my training as a physiotherapist to build a plan right away.
+Many of my clients have told me over the years that they “hear my voice” in their head as they’re doing something… I was having big talks with myself during those initial few days as my own Halifax Physiotherapist!
 I avoided sitting as much as possible, kept my arms, legs and back moving within the limitations of the sharp pain and continued to coach myself through the tougher moments.

 Book an assessment with Zoomers